 - 64 This SLFRS shall be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2012.
 Earlier application is permitted.
 If an entity applies this SLFRS before 1 January 2012, it shall disclose that fact and apply LKAS 27 at the same time. - 64A [Deleted] - 64D - 64E SLFRS 10, issued in April 2013, amended paragraphs 7, B13, B63(e) and Appendix A. An entity shall apply those amendments when it applies SLFRS 10. - 64F SLFRS 13 Fair Value Measurement, issued in April 2013, amended paragraphs 20, 29, 33, 47, amended the definition of fair value in Appendix A and amended paragraphs B22, B40, B43-B46, B49 and B64.
+An entity shall apply those amendments when it applies SLFRS 13. - 64G [Deleted]

+64H [Deleted]

-An entity shall apply those amendments when it applies SLFRS 13. - 64G [Deleted] - 64H [Deleted] - 64I Annual Improvements to SLFRSs 2014, issued in September 2014, amended paragraphs 40 and 58 and added paragraph 67A and its related heading.
+- 64I Annual Improvements to SLFRSs 2014, issued in September 2014, amended paragraphs 40 and 58 and added paragraph 67A and its related heading.
 An entity shall apply that amendment prospectively to business combinations for which the acquisition date is on or after 1 July 2014.
 Earlier application is permitted.
 An entity may apply the amendment earlier provided that SLFRS 9 and LKAS 37 (both as amended by Annual Improvements to SLFRSs 2014) have also been applied.
 If an entity applies that amendment earlier it shall disclose that fact. - 64J Annual Improvements to SLFRSs 2014 issued in September 2014 amended paragraph 2(a).
 An entity shall apply that amendment prospectively for annual periods beginning on or after 1 July 2014.
 Earlier application is permitted.
-If an entity applies that amendment for an earlier period it shall disclose that fact.

-- 64K SLFRS 15 Revenue from Contracts with Customers, issued in June 2014, amended paragraph 56.
+If an entity applies that amendment for an earlier period it shall disclose that fact. - 64K SLFRS 15 Revenue from Contracts with Customers, issued in June 2014, amended paragraph 56.
 An entity shall apply that amendment when it applies SLFRS 15. - 64L SLFRS 9, as issued in December 2014, amended paragraphs 16, 42, 53, 56, 58 and B41 and deleted paragraphs 64A, 64D and 64H.
-An entity shall apply those amendments when it applies SLFRS 9. - 64M SLFRS 16, issued in April 2016, amended paragraphs 14, 17, B32 and B42, deleted paragraphs B28-B30 and their related heading and added paragraphs 28A-28B and their related heading.
-An entity shall apply those amendments when it applies SLFRS 16. - 64N [This paragraph refers to amendments that are not yet effect, and is therefore not included in this edition.] - 640 Annual Improvements to SLFRSs 2017, issued in March 2018, added paragraph 42A.
-An entity shall apply those amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2019.
-Earlier application is permitted.
-If an entity applies those amendments earlier, it shall disclose that fact.
+An entity shall apply those amendments when it applies SLFRS 9. - 64M [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - 64N [This paragraph refers to amendments that are not yet effect, and is therefore not included in this edition.]